 Why Trade, Energy and Climate Change?

-Based on our research we concluded that international trade, energy and climate change is expected to shape foreign trade and investment policies in the years to come.
-Moreover, we believed that forms of trade-related instruments are expected to be put forward as solutions to the climate issue in the twenty-seventh United Nations Climate Change Conference – COP27 and others to come.
-And, as expected, some of the points brought up and deliberated during the COP27 aligned with our prediction.
+Based on our research, we concluded that international trade, energy and climate change are expected to shape foreign trade and investment policies in the years to come.
+Moreover, we believed that various forms of trade-related instruments are expected to be put forward as solutions to the climate issue in the twenty-seventh United Nations Climate Change Conference – COP27 and others to come.
+As expected, some of the points brought up and deliberated during the COP27 aligned with our prediction.

 So, we saw the COP27 as an opportunity for Nigeria to lead other sub-Saharan African countries to project more strongly the needs of these economies in trade, energy and climate change.